ADHD ORGANIZING TIPS

 ADHD Life Hacks

 To-do lists, grocery lists, and packing lists can also be extremely helpful aids for remembering things and for staying organized.
-They provide a visual cue and allow your mind to relax because you don’t have to keep thinking about what not to forget.
+They provide a visual cue and allow your mind to relax because you donā€™t have to keep thinking about what not to forget.

-Just make sure to have only one To-Do, packing or grocery list at a time.
-Also, use caution not to put an unrealistic number of tasks on your To-Do-List.
+Just make sure to have only one To-Do, packing, or grocery list at a time.
+Also, use caution not to put an unrealistic number of tasks on your to-do list.
 Place the top 3 priorities at the top of the list, then list the more flexible items below.

-9. Make SIMPLE Your #1 ADHD Organizing Hack.
+12. Make SIMPLE Your #1 ADHD Organizing Hack.

 Keep your organizing systems super simple so that they are easy to maintain.
 It is a misconception that to be organized, you have to have an elaborate system.
 In fact, often the opposite is true.
-For example, don’t micro-organize your underwear drawer.
-Having 48 little compartments for each pair of perfectly folded underwear is only going to take more time and patience than most people with ADHD have.
+For example, donā€™t micro-organize your underwear drawer.
+Having 48 little compartments for each pair of perfectly folded underwear is only going to take more time and patience than most people with ADHD have.Ā

 Toss all of your underwear together into a shoebox-sized bin inside your drawer.
-No folding necessary.
+No folding is necessary.
 Place your bras into another bin to keep them separated from your underwear.
-Use two more bins to separate white and colored socks.
-Congratulations, you’re done.
-You have created a simple system that is efficient and easy to maintain.
-It may not be Pinterest-worthy, but it will keep you organized.
+Use two more bins to separate white and colored socks.Ā

-Make sure you are not making more compartments or files for something than what’s necessary.
-What matters most, is being able to find, grab, and put items away quickly with little effort.
-By storing things where you use them, and keeping systems simple, you will stay organized when you get busy and don’t have the time or patience to fuss with it.
+By storing things where you use them, and keeping systems simple, you will stay organized when you get busy and donā€™t have the time or patience to fuss with putting something away properly.Ā

 Susan also suggests naming your household chore days to stay on task; designate a laundry day, bill paying day, food prep day, etc. What this does, is create a routine, which makes getting things done on certain days, automatic.